Fire Control

 The MAFFS C-130, which stands for Modular Airborne Fire Fighting System, has a carrying capacity of up to 3,000 gallons of retardant.

-In these slides, are the various types of aircraft used in the war on fire.
+In these slides are the various types of aircraft used in the war on wildfires.

 The largest being the Boeing 747-400 Supertanker, capable of carrying up to 19,000 gallons of retardant.